Skip to main content

 }

-We need an array to store a list of users; therefore, we create a state called users and initialize that to an empty array.
+We need an array to store a list of recipes; therefore, we create a state called recipes and initialize that to an empty array.
 Then, we use the useEffect hook to send a request once after the first render.

 useEffect(() => {